Browning Hi-Power MkI (image courtesy JWT for thetruthaboutguns.com)

 JWT for thetruthaboutguns.com

-You’ll likely find a very wide variety of finishes on Hi-Powers, even those made by FN.
+You’ll likely find a very wide variety of finishes on Hi-Powers, even those that were made by FN.
 The military models tended to get a Parkerized or even enameled finish while the civilian models were usually blued.
 This blued model has only a little holster wear on the finish, and is generally in very good shape.
 I’ll likely have the grips stippled and the sights changed, so some refinishing will be done no matter what.
 For a two to three hundred bucks more, I’ll have the entire pistol refinished with a higher polish, but the factory polish is still very nice, even after decades of use.

 Unlike the 1911, the Hi-Power has a pivoting trigger.
 I’ve never fired a great stock P35 or Mk1 Hi-Power trigger, but I have shot some that are OK.
 This one is in the OK category.
 Some Hi-Powers have a lot of grit in the trigger travel before a heavy break.
 Fortunately, this one does not.
 There is an infinitesimal bit of take-up follow by a hard, but clean break.
 My Lyman scale puts this trigger at just over 8lbs, which is on the heavy side for these guns.
 With some more use, that may come down a tiny bit.